emqxarchive/emqx-enterprise-docs-en/rule_tutorial.rst

 The first two args are mandatory:

-- SQL: SELECT * FROM "message.publish" WHERE topic = 't/a'
+- SQL: SELECT * FROM "t/a"
 - Action List: [{"name":"inspect", "params": {"a": 1}}].
 Action List is of tye JSON Array. "name" is the name of the action, "params" is the parameters of the action.
 Note that the action ``inspect`` does not need a resource.

 The last arg is an optional description of the rule: 'Rule for debug'.